Gaotrees/caffe-doc/Ubuntu-15.10-Installation-Guide.md

 and open it for editing (with a text editor).

 The following configuration example uses CPU only for the computations.
 Change it accordingly if you have an NVIDIA graphics card with the proprietary driver, CUDA toolkit and CUDNN installed on a real, physical machine.
-It should contain the following lines, so find them and fill them in.
+The Makefile.config should contain the following lines, so find them and fill them in.

-PYTHON_INCLUDE := /usr/include/python2.7 /usr/lib/python2.7/dist-packages/numpy/core/include  (maybe need add  		/home/ubuntu/.local/lib/python2.7/site-packages/numpy/core/include/)
+PYTHON_INCLUDE := /usr/include/python2.7 /usr/lib/python2.7/dist-packages/numpy/core/include

+(Note: another user noticed that you may need to add /home/ubuntu/.local/lib/python2.7/site-packages/numpy/core/include) (For ways to protect and isolate a Python environment, explore the topic of virtual environments here: http://docs.python-guide.org/en/latest/dev/virtualenvs/)

 WITH_PYTHON_LAYER := 1